 Jade bonsai lives up to its name as “The Elephant Plant” as it is also called.

 Dwarf bonsai flourishes well where there is humidity, bright light, and under the tropical weather.
 It prefers a room temperature that is around 65 to 75 degrees Fahrenheit.
-It does well when exposed to about 3 to 4 hours of direct sunlight and high humidity altitude that is around 75 degrees Fahrenheit.
+It does well when exposed to about 3 to 4 hours of direct sunlight and high humidity altitude that is approximately 75 degrees Fahrenheit.
 If your home does not have these conditions, it is advised you use a mist humidifier that can imitate the moist and tropical conditions that the plant requires to grow indoors.

 Dwarf Jade needs to be re-potted every 3 to 5 years.
 If you just received your plant, you will have to wait for at least a season before re-potting.
 Always use the recommended bonsai soil.
-Bonsai soil helps to drain water very easily which helps to prevent the root of the plant from rotting.
+Bonsai soil helps to drain water very quickly, which helps to prevent the root of the plant from rotting.

-Dwarf Jade Bonsai is the ideal plant for indoors for people who do not have the time to take care of it regularly.
+Jade Bonsai is the ideal plant for indoors for people who do not have the time to take care of it regularly.
 It retains water that is able to sustain it for a long time.
 Avoid exposing the plant to direct harsh sunlight that can burn the leaves.